-In 2014, the Allard Prize Committee created the Allard Prize Faculty Fund, worth CDN $10,000, to support faculty projects related to efforts to combat corruption or to promote transparency and/or the rule of law.
+In 2014, the Allard Prize Committee created the Allard Prize Faculty Fund, worth CDN $10,000, to support faculty projects related to efforts to support human rights, combat corruption or to promote transparency and/or the rule of law.

 The Allard Prize Faculty Fund was awarded to Assistant Professor Jocelyn Stacey to support her research project Bottom-Up Environmental Constitutionalism.
 Professor Stacey's project analyzes proposals for a Canadian Charter right to a healthy environment and supplies a constitutional theory for how a right to a healthy environment can operate in light of complex environmental issues.
 This project shows how Canada—often seen as a leader in human rights protection—is an international laggard in environmental protection and demonstrates how a Charter right to a healthy environment would bring opaque environmental decision-making in line with democratic and rule-of-law principles defended elsewhere in Canadian public law.

 The Allard Prize Faculty Fund was awarded to Assistant Professor Galit Safarty for her project, Evaluating the Effectiveness of Mandatory Disclosure Laws on Human Trafficking in Global Supply, which empirically analyzes the effectiveness of domestic laws to promote supply chain transparency and corporate accountability.